rowlul/modthara/README.md

 ﻿# Modthara

 Cross-platform Baldur's Gate 3 mod manager and library.
-Currently provides a documented and tested public API for reading PAK and LSX files, as well as handling mod order at `%LOCALAPPDATA%/Larian Studios/Baldur's Gate 3/PlayerProfiles/Public/modsettings.lsx`.
-GUI is planned to be developed with Avalonia UI with capabilities of obtaining mods directly from Nexus and per-save orders.
+Currently provides a documented and tested public API for reading PAK and LSX files, as well as handling mod order.
+GUI is planned to be developed with Avalonia UI ([#1](https://github.com/rowlul/modthara/issues/1)).

 ## Usage